 Why do you think advocacy is important for Christians?

 Diana: I don’t think there’s any way to get around Christianity and advocacy.
 Even if it doesn’t look like what I did, there are still so many ways to advocate for those around you and worldwide.
-Isaiah 1:17 states “Learn to do good; seek justice, correct oppression; bring justice to the fatherless, and please the widow’s cause,” and I think that verse sums up what we should try to have our lives look like.
+Isaiah 1:17 states “Learn to do good; seek justice, correct oppression; bring justice to the fatherless, and plead the widow’s cause,” and I think that verse sums up what we should try to have our lives look like.
 Advocacy is a great testimony to those who don’t know Christ.

 Brad: I think advocacy is important for Christians because we are all called to bring justice and peace to others and to help make way for the Kingdom of God.
 I believe that includes using all possible avenues, including government resources that can make such a huge difference in a short amount of time.